CreativeTechCamp/CreativeTechCamp.github.io/camps/_posts/2015-03-14-tinker_n_invent.md

 </table>

 ##Requirements
-* For Intro to Scratch, please bring your own laptop (PC, Linux or Mac), power supply and mouse
+* For Introduction to Coding with Scratch, please bring your own laptop (PC, Linux or Mac), power supply and mouse

 ##Featured Software/Tool
 * Scratch (a coding platform for beginners developed by MIT Media Lab)